Best AI Document Summarizers for Source-Checked Summaries

 Table 1: The table separates quick summary tools, PDF utilities, multi-format tools, business tools, and Atlas's cited follow-up use case.

-Check a document summary in Atlas
+Verify document claims in Atlas

 Atlas belongs in the review path when the first skim raises claims you need to verify.
 The useful moment is not "make this shorter."
 It is "show me the source passage for this claim, and show what context changes it."